-If you would like to hear the book read, there is a YouTube video HERE.
+If you would like to see the book and hear it being read aloud, click HERE.

 A reminder--you can find my posts on Quilts in Children's Literature by clicking "Children's Literature" in the list of labels on the right-hand pane of this blog.